crashlooping/docker-compose-stack-backup-restore/README.md

 ## ℹ️ AI Assistance

-This project was developed with the assistance and guidance of GitHub Copilot agent mode using GPT-4.1.
+This project was developed with the assistance and guidance of GitHub Copilot.

 ---